cybernerdie/php-ecommerce/README.md

 ## Installation

-1. Clone this repository to your local machine using `git clone .`
+1. Clone this repository to your local machine using `git clone`

 3. Install dependencies with `composer install`